Enikron’s servers sit in Turkey’s state-of-the-art Tier III Radore data center. Its website is in Turkish and displays prices in U.S. dollars.

 Although I’m underwhelmed by the resources on offer, I am encouraged to see these features:

 - PHP support

 - RAID10 SSD drives

 - Free SSL

-In addition to the popular cPanel and Plesk control panels (for Linux and Windows respectively), Enikron performs weekly backups that go some way to safeguarding your data.
-Obviously, more regular backups would be more appealing.
+Enikron not only offers the popular cPanel and Plesk control panels (for Linux and Windows, respectively) but also conducts weekly backups to safeguard your data.
+Of course, we understand that more frequent backups might be even more appealing to you.

 While the SSD storage is faster and more reliable than traditional HDD storage, I’m slightly disappointed by the below-average 99.8% network uptime.